CraftTogetherMC/TC-Portals/README.md

 For example, if you want to drive from server1 to a destination on server2,
 you need to create a [destination](https://wiki.traincarts.net/p/TrainCarts/Signs/Destination) on server1 that leads to the portal, which leads to server2.
-Let's call it server2 as well.
+Let's name it server2 as well.

-Now you create a [route](https://wiki.traincarts.net/p/TrainCarts/PathFinding#Route_Manager) for the train, which first contains server1
-and then the destination you want to reach.
+Now you create a [route](https://wiki.traincarts.net/p/TrainCarts/PathFinding#Route_Manager) for the train, which first contains server2 and then the destination you want to reach.

 Thats it!